ATV Trail Report

-Washburn County has significant investments in the development and maintenance of these trails and one of the main reasons that the spring closure is used is to protect trail surfaces during periods of wet, unstable soil conditions.
+Washburn County has significant investments in the development and maintenance of these trails.
+One of the main reasons spring closure is used is to protect trail surfaces during periods of wet, unstable soil conditions.
 Trails are frozen during winter months and the repeated traffic from groomers and snowmobiles drives frost deep into the underlying soils.
 These trails generally begin to thaw in mid March and sub-surface remain soft until the thaw is complete and water can filter through the soils normally.
 In a normal year, trail surfaces dry out and stabilize by mid to late May.

 The Washburn County Code of Ordinances creates closure of ATV trails through the first Friday before Memorial Weekend.
 This same ordinance does grant our department the ability to open trails early if conditions permit.